-iWD 8.1 is packaged with an out-of-the-box Business Process.
-The Business Process is installed by using the iWD Setup Utility and is also provided with the iWD Manager installation so it can be manually imported through the Genesys Interaction Routing Designer.
+iWD is packaged with an out-of-the-box Business Process.
+The Business Process is installed by using the iWD Setup Utility which in release 8.5.0 is packaged wth the iWD Manager IP.
 It is made up of a set of Interaction Queues that map to the iWD state model:

 - NEW

 - ERRORHELD

 - CAPTURED

 - COMPLETED

 - CANCELED

 - REJECTED

-- QUEUED
+- OUEUED

-Within this Business Process, from within a routing strategy, External Service Protocol (ESP) blocks are used to invoke methods of the Business Context Management Service (BCMS) and Genesys Rules Engine (GRE).
+Within this Business Process, from within a routing strategy, External Service Protocol (ESP) blocks are used to invoke methods that reside in Genesys Rules Engine (GRE) (previously these were part of the Business Context Management Service which is part of GRE in release 8.5.0).
 This approach is used to apply classification and prioritization rules to the interaction.

 When a user goes to the Global Task List view in iWD Manager, to monitor the interactions that are in various states, this component communicates with Interaction Server to retrieve the list of interactions and their attributes.